 We make small batch, high quality rums.
 Many people don't realize there are sipping rums that rival the best Bourbons or Scotches, or that you can make a sophisticated cocktail with a high quality rum.
 That's where Puget Sound Rum Company comes in.
 We will make you re-think rum.

 We are the first rum distillery in Woodinville, WA, 30 degrees north of where most conventional rums are made.
-We use a traditionally styled Jamaican pot still, and use traditional Jamaican rum making methodes, but add our own twist.
+We use a traditionally styled Jamaican pot still, and use traditional Jamaican rum making methods, but add our own twist.
 By combining raw materials and techniques from the tropics with the climate and water of the Pacific Northwest, we create unique and flavorful rums.

-Currently, we are open most Saturdays from 1-4.
 However, if you'd like to arrange a tour of our distillery or a product tasting outside of those hours, please contact us at email@example.com or call (425) 320-4170.

 Or come visit us at:

-12280 NE Woodinville Dr. Woodinville, WA 98072
+12280 NE Woodinville Dr. Suite C, Woodinville, WA 98072